InfoSecInnovations/concierge/README.md

 ## Dependencies ##

-These versions are currently being used to develop Concierge, lower versions may work but are untested.
+These versions are currently being used to develop Shabti, lower versions may work but are untested.
 See [Known Issues](#known-issues) for an older Docker Compose command which might work for you if you're unable to upgrade.

 - **Docker >= 25.0.3** (currently the vector database and natural language response engine are running in docker containers).
 Check with `docker --version`.
 - **Docker Compose >= 2.24.6** (while frequently installed with docker, sometimes it's not.
 Docker compose files are how the docker containers are setup).
 Check with `docker compose version`.

 Optional:
-If you want to use GPU acceleration (Concierge does NOT require this, but it will make responses dramatically faster), you must have the
+If you want to use GPU acceleration (Shabti does NOT require this, but it will make responses dramatically faster), you must have the
 NVIDIA drivers correctly setup and running.
-Concierge will not install or make any adjustments to your driver configuration.
+Shabti will not install or make any adjustments to your driver configuration.

 Note: if you want to use GPU acceleration on a Windows host, you must use WSL2.
 More details here: